kbaseincubator/kbase-github-pages-theme/index.md

 ### Dependencies

 *KBase Github Pages Theme* is built for [Jekyll](https://jekyllrb.com), a static site generator.
 View the [quick start guide](https://jekyllrb.com/docs/) for more information.
-Just the Docs requires no special Jekyll plugins and can run on GitHub Pages' standard Jekyll compiler.
+KBase Github Pages Theme requires no special Jekyll plugins and can run on GitHub Pages' standard Jekyll compiler.

 ### Quick start: Use as a GitHub Pages remote theme